 Writing is his passion.
-It is his way to speak to the world.
+It is his way to speak to and inspire the world.

 I have learned the closure (temporary I hope) of ABS CBN last night when my nephew told me that there were no more shows in all ABS CBN channels.
 I did not feel something about it yet since I don't watch much TV these days.
 But just this morning when I woke up, everything has sunk in.

 Like you, I felt sad.
 It has been a part of me since I grew up with it.
 As its tag name says: KAPAMILYA, it has been a family to me.
 And like any friends, any family members, or any lovers we have, its goodbye pinches a part of my heart.
 It's like a part of you has been cut off and, naturally, it hurts.
 Detachment feels.

 And I know it also hurts a lot of us based on my Facebook newsfeed.
 Everyone has good points on why it should not be closed:

 1. It should have not done this time of the pandemic.

 2. There would be around 11,000 employees who would be jobless.
 (As per BIR, 4,000 employees)